 MIR is closely monitoring the global outbreak of the novel coronavirus (COVID-19) and will continually update our community via email and through resources on this page.
 Sign up for our text alert system by texting MIRRED to 41-411 to get notified of updates as well.

-Following Spring Break, the MIR campus will be closed until Friday, May 1.
-This is in line with the Redlands Unified School District closure dates.
+The MIR campus will be closed until the end of the school year.
+This is in line with the Redlands Unified School District closure dates as well as the recommendations of Governor Gavin Newsom, and the San Bernardino County Superintendent of Schools.

 Our campus is closed, but Montessori education continues.